Fy 2026 Hmsi Grant Award

 Additional Requirements

-Eligible applicants are limited to State agencies that have the authority and capability to perform hazardous materials shipper inspections in accordance with federal regulations.
-Applicants must demonstrate compliance capacity, maintain auditable financial systems, and agree to share inspection data with the federal agency.
-Only one application per state is permitted, and states are encouraged to coordinate internally to submit a single application.
+Eligible applicants are limited to state agencies with the authority and operational capability to conduct hazardous materials shipper inspections in compliance with federal regulations.
+Applicants must demonstrate the ability to perform inspections and share inspection data with PHMSA.
+Only one application per state is permitted.

 Geographic Eligibility